MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/use-personal-access-tokens-to-authenticate.md

 <br/>

 > [!TIP]
-> When you're using variables, add an "$" at the beginning of the string, like the following example.
+> When you're using variables, add a "$" at the beginning of the string, like the following example.
 > ```cs
 public static async void GetBuilds()
 {